 LEVEL 1B DIVERSITY INITIATIVE GRANT APPLICATION

-Up to $750 (*$1,000 if the event or activity commemorates the 50th Anniversary of the Fair Housing Act) to fund the association’s sponsorship of a local multicultural chapter event or activity.
+Up to $1000 to fund the association’s sponsorship of a local multicultural chapter event or activity.
 The sponsorship form for event must be submitted along with grant application.
-There is a limit of one grant per multicultural organizational chapter per year per REALTOR® Association with a maximum of three grants in this category per REALTOR® Association per year.
+There is a limit of one grant per multicultural organizational chapter per year per REALTOR® Association with a maximum of two grants in this category per REALTOR® Association per year.

 - Participation in National or Regional Meeting of the Multicultural Real Estate Associations